frab/frab/README.md

 ## Ticket Server

-frab supports OTRS and RT ticket servers.
+frab supports OTRS, RT and Redmine ticket servers.
 Instead of sending event acceptance/rejection mails directly to submitters, frab adds a ticket to a request tracker.